Free Will in Ancient Thought

 1. If the early Stoics have a notion of the will, then they believe LS.

-2. We know the early Stoics believed ES.
+2. The early Stoics believed ES.

 28. This notion of a will is clearly developed to pinpoint the source of our responsibility for our actions and to identify precisely what it is that makes them our own doings.
 Chrysippus had said that it is up to us, for instance, to cross the street or not.
 And he had explained this by saying that it is up to us to give, or refuse to give, our assent to the appropriate impulsive impression.
 We are now told, according to Epictetus, that the sense of “up to us” involved in the two cases is different.
 The second case is a narrower and stricter sense of “up to us,”whereby it is up to us to give or not to give assent to the impression.
 And we get an explanation of precisely what that means.
 We can choose or decide to give assent, but we can also choose or decide not to give assent.
 This choice is to be explained by the will.
 In explaining your choices, it also explains your willings.
 But it is not in the same sense up to you to do something or not to do something, since you cannot choose to do something in the way you can choose to give assent.